apollographql/apollo-kotlin/design-docs/Codegen.md

 `operationBased` will generate less code but will use more memory and expose less type information.

-`experimental_operationBasedWithInterfaces` same as `operationBased` but will generate interfaces to access model similar to `responseBased`.
+`experimental_operationBasedWithInterfaces` same as `operationBased` but generates interfaces for selection sets that contain fragments to make it easier to use `when` statements.

 # responseBased codegen